TaoStarlit/mathematical_physics/readme.md

 # Find the estimator
-For many models, a maximum likelihood estimator can be found as an explicit function of the observed data x1,x2,..,xn. by derivation: poission / normal
+For many models, a maximum likelihood estimator can be found as an explicit function of the observed data x1,x2,..,xn. by derivation = 0: poission / normal   sigma is a square root of the variance         mu and lambda_ is the mean
 # system of two element equations
 for linear, it is just a problem of linear algebra, for nonlinear ??
 For many other models, however, no closed-form solution to the maximization problem is known or available,